 The main target group for the ITIL® Intermediate Qualification: Service Transition Certificate includes, but is not restricted to:

 - Chief information officers (CIOs)

 - IT architects

 - IT audit managers

 - IT security managers

-ITSM trainers involved in the ongoing management, co-ordination and integration of operation activities within the service lifecycle
+ITSM trainers involved in the ongoing management, coordination and integration of transition activities within the service lifecycle

-- Individuals who require a detailed understanding of the ITIL® service operation stage of the ITIL® service lifecycle and how it may be implemented to enhance the quality of IT service provision within an organization
+- Individuals who require a detailed understanding of the ITIL® service transition stage of the ITIL® service lifecycle and of how it may be implemented to enhance the quality of IT service provision within an organization

-- IT professionals working within or about to enter a service operation environment and requiring an understanding of the concepts, processes, functions and activities involved
+- IT professionals working within, or about to enter, a service transition environment and requiring a detailed understanding of the processes, functions and activities involved

 - Individuals who have attained the ITIL® Foundation Certificate in IT Service Management and wish to advance to higher level ITIL® certifications